haozhen315/CCAM-China-Catchment-Attributes-and-Meteorology-dataset/README.md

-# CBAM: China Basin Attributes and Meteorology dataset
+# CCAM: China Basin Attributes and Meteorology dataset

 Accompanying code for our paper: